THE BOOK EVERY DIY DECORATOR NEEDS TO KNOW ABOUT

 Inside, there’s a valuable mix of practical information (think floor plans to help with furniture placement in each room) and visual inspiration (those watercolour illustrations serve double duty as colour palette possibilities FYI).

-So to ring in the second run released this week (purchase a signed copy here), we spent five minutes getting to know a little more about the brains behind the book!
+So to ring in the second run released this week, we spent five minutes getting to know a little more about the brains behind the book!

 What’s the main lesson you’d love for people to learn from HOME: The Elements of Decorating?